Dad Tricks His Son Into Believing Made-Up Facts About Birds, Receives A Phone Call From Son's Teacher Because Of It

 Or on the flip side, have you yourself partaken in making absurd but easily believable “facts” to share with children?
 We want to hear about it, so drop your story in the comments section below!

-This amusing incident serves as a reminder of the delicate balance parents must strike between creativity and honesty.
+This amusing incident highlights the delicate balance parents must maintain between creativity and honesty.